Baseball-Reference.com WAR Explained, Converting Runs to Wins

-If you had to pick one number over the history of baseball to convert runs into wins, it would 10 runs per win.
-Across 140 seasons, every ten runs a player adds or subtracts adds about one win, so if we were doing this by hand, we would use 10 runs per win and be done with it.
+If you had to pick one number over the history of baseball to convert runs into wins, it would be 10.
+Across 140 seasons, every 10 runs a player adds or subtracts adds about one win.
+So if we were doing this by hand, we would use 10 runs per win and be done with it.
 We are using computers, though, so we can compute more exact values for every player and season.

 With update 2.1, we are now on our third method for converting runs to wins.
-Version 1.0, used a R/W estimation based on the league's runs per game.
-With Version 2.0, we introduced a variable runs to wins estimation which varied with the leagues runs per game and the player's runs added or subtracted from average per game.
+Version 1.0 used a R/W estimation based on the league's runs per game.
+With Version 2.0, we introduced a variable runs-to-wins estimation which varied with the leagues runs per game and the player's runs added or subtracted from average per game.
 This was an appropriate step, but the approximation we were using broke down for extreme players like 1985 Gooden, 2009 Greinke or 1999-2004 Bonds.
-I noticed this issue, but didn't quite followthrough on realizing it was a problem until after posting the numbers.
-Version 2.1, is going to fix this issue, but it complicates the calculation considerably, so we've split the explanation onto a separate page.
+We noticed this issue, but didn't quite follow through on realizing it was a problem until after posting the numbers.
+Version 2.1, fixed this issue, but it complicates the calculation considerably, so we've split the explanation onto a separate page.

 In the same way, dominant pitchers lower the run environment, so their runs saved become more valuable.
 Bob Gibson's runs saved will translate into more wins than the runs saved by a league average pitcher like Ken Johnson.

 The runs-to-wins estimators are related to the pythagorean formula for baseball.

 This is using an exponent of two, but extensive research by a sabermetrician who goes by the nom de plume of Patriot has shown that using a variable exponent based on the run-scoring environment of the league does better.
 So we get a better estimate called: